w3c/writing-accessible-svg/README.md

 # writing-accessible-svg
-Guidance on how to write SVG that is accessible
+Guidance on how to write SVG that is accessible.

+One day this should replace [the old SVG accessibility note](https://w3.org/TR/svg-access).

+It's not currently listed as Rec track, but the group is only beginning the work so we might change that.